ASHAD1/Chimera/README.md

 # Chimera
-This is the header file for Avr programming usng C, by using this header file avr programming will be as simpple as arduino programming
+This is the header file for Avr programming usng C, by using this header file avr programming will be as simple as arduino programming

  Instrucions( for Atmel studio)
 1. create a new Include file.
 Rename it as chimera.h